Bridging Architecture

 Both must approve.
 If either system rejects the transfer, it doesn't go through.

-Most bridge hacks exploit a single point of failure — compromise the bridge, steal the funds.
+Most bridge hacks exploit a single point of failure.
+Compromise the bridge and steal the funds.
 With dual verification:

 This significantly raises the difficulty of a successful attack.